ircdocs/wooooms/index.md

 <h3><a href="https://tools.ietf.org/html/rfc2811#section-4">4 - Channel Modes</a></h3>

-The spec has a list of channel modes.
+This section has a list of channel modes.
 For an updated list of modes that are commonly-implemented across servers, I'd recommend seeing [this page instead](https://modern.ircdocs.horse/#channel-modes).

 <h3><a href="https://tools.ietf.org/html/rfc2811#section-4.1">4.1 - Member Status</a></h3>

-The spec lists a series of membership prefixes and levels.
+This section lists a series of membership prefixes and levels.
 The 'channel creator' status has largely been replaced with the ones listed on [this page](https://modern.ircdocs.horse/#channel-membership-prefixes), which I'd recommend consulting instead.

 <h3><a href="https://tools.ietf.org/html/rfc2811#section-4.2">4.2 - Channel Flags</a></h3>